No-Bake Chocolate Chip Pumpkin Energy Balls

 1. Combine.
 Add the dates, honey, molasses, vanilla, and pumpkin puree to a food processor.
 Pulse on low until the ingredients are well blended.

 2. Pulse.
-Add the flax seeds, pumpkin pie spice, salt, oats, almonds, and chocolate chips.
+Add the ground flax seeds, pumpkin pie spice, salt, oats, almonds, and chocolate chips.
 Pulse gently until combined.

 3. Shape.
 Roll the mixture into bite-sized balls, roughly the size of grapes.
 Enjoy!